CommandPost/FCPCafe/docs/blog/marketing.md

 The road may be long and I may get pissed off more and more at many different things (I have a tiny little fuse) along the way but as long as I can keep everything in perspective then I think we’re gonna be alright.

-……….and fuck it – if worst comes to worse at least I have some goldfish!
+...and fuck it – if worst comes to worse at least I have some goldfish!

 [![](/static/blog/2010-11-Marketing-Meeting.jpg "Marketing Meeting")](./../attachment_id320/)